Code-Institute-Submissions/ABRSM_piano_studio/README.md

 - [musescore](https://musescore.org/) For writting music scores
 - https://www.iloveimg.com/crop-image for cropping images

-The hero image on the homepage was taken from the unsplash website.
+The hero image on the homepage was taken from the Unsplash website.

 https://unsplash.com/photos/K7HEuGfJFIM